MortenMadsenLyngstad/RecipeHub/docs/release3/restapi.md

 Then you need to start the server, which you can either do by using the command `mvn spring-boot:run -f springboot/restserver/pom.xml` from the recipehub folder or navigate to the restserver folder by using `cd springboot/restserver/` and then use the command `mvn spring-boot:run`.

 To now run the application with it using the API, you can use the command `mvn javafx:run -P remoteapp -f ui/pom.xml` from the recipehub folder or navigate to the ui folder by using `cd ui/` and then use the command `mvn javafx:run -P remoteapp`.

+If you wish to run the app with a server which is hosted on another computer, you can change the Uri in the remoteapp start method to the IP of the computer which hosts the server.
+Format: `http://<ip-adress>:<port>/recipehub/`.

 ## Overview